Original Douay Rheims Bible (1582 & 1610)

 See S. Ambrose li. de viduis, prouing by the example of holy Anna, vvho liued a vvidow euen from her youth til 80 yeres of age, in fasting and praying night and day, that the Apostle doth not here without exception forbid al yong vvidowes to vow, yea he esteemeth that profession in the yonger women much more laudable, glorious, and meritorious.
 See his booke de Viduis in initio.

-15. For now certaine are turned back After Satan.
+15. After Satan.

 To marrie after the vow of Chastitie, is to goe after Satan.